Sing Hallelujah! (Dr. Alban song): Chart performance

 In the United Kingdom, "Sing Hallelujah!" only reached the UK Top 20, peaking at number 16 on the UK Singles Chart on April 25, 1993, after four weeks on the chart.
 On the Music Week Dance Singles chart and Record Mirror Club Chart, it reached numbers nine and eight, respectively.
 Outside Europe, the single was a top-5 hit in Australia, peaking at number five on the ARIA singles chart.
 In North America, it also peaked at number five on the Canadian RPM Dance chart, and at numbers 15 and 20 on the US Billboard Dance Club Play and Maxi-Singles Sales charts.
 In Africa, the song charted in Zimbabwe, peaking at number 11.

 "Sing Hallelujah!" was awarded with a gold record in Denmark (45,000), a silver record in France, with a sale of 125,000 units, and a platinum record in Australia and Germany, after 70,000 and 500,000 singles were sold.

 Music video

-The accompanying music video for "Sing Hallelujah" received heavy rotation on MTV Europe in March 1993.
-It was nominated in the category for Best Swedish Dance Video 1993 at the Swedish Dance Music Awards 1994.
+The music video for "Sing Hallelujah" received heavy rotation on MTV Europe in March 1993.
+It was nominated in the category for Best Swedish Dance Video 1993 at the 1994 Swedish Dance Music Awards, but lost to "Down the Drain" by Stakka Bo.
 The video was later made available on Dr. Alban's official YouTube channel in 2011, having generated more than 7.5 million views as of early 2025.